Table of Contents

-Atopic dermatitis and its presentation atopic eczema have been described equally in boys and girls.
+Atopic dermatitis and its presentation, atopic eczema, have been described equally in boys and girls.
 The most common age for presentation is before 5 years of age.
-The prevalence of atopic dermatitis in adults is as low as 2 %, suggesting that a significant proportion of the cases outgrow the condition.
-Approximately, 75 % of children with atopic dermatitis show marked improvement in their symptomatology by age 14 years.
+The prevalence of atopic dermatitis in adults is as low as 2%, suggesting that a significant proportion of the cases outgrow the condition.
+Approximately, 75% of children with atopic dermatitis show marked improvement in their symptomatology by the age of 14 years.

 Children with atopic eczema can develop severe and disfiguring skin lesions that can affect them adversely.
 It can limit their interaction with their peers and have a significant psychological impact on the child; therefore, the adequate recognition of the possible precipitating factors of the atopic eczematous reaction and the treatment of the condition is crucial.

 Additionally, younger parents of children with eczema might socially discriminate these children.
 They might find them less attractive compared to the children of others, touching between the child and the mother might be limited, and the child might develop a tendency to avoid their parents because they do not like the application of skin products and creams to treat the condition.

 It is very essential to consider the psychological aspect of the condition when eczema is being treated in a child because the impacts can be more severe compared to adults.